vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - BeanNameViewResolver
     -  Logical view name is interpreted as a bean name (bean which implements View interface)
 - XmlViewResolver
-    - Similar to BeanNameViewResolver, but does not search for every bean, but just in a specific xml file
+    - Similar to BeanNameViewResolver, but does not search for every bean, but just in a specific XML file

 ###Content Negotiation
 - One resource can be rendered as different type to the client depending on the request
-- Can be based on http header, file extension or http request parameter
+- Can be based on HTTP header, file extension or HTTP request parameter
 - Can be achieved by having multiple controller methods, one for each content type - not recommended
 - Can be achieved by having one controller method with branching logic depending or request details - not recommended